Thomaz-Peres/Study-Notes/Algoritmos/Algoritmos.md

+Algoritmos em CS50

+Algorithms is our step-by-step instructions for solving problems

+No room for ambiguidade in computers.
+When implementing by machines, they really have to be, not only correct, but precise

 # O que são algoritmos

 Segundo o livro *Algoritmos Logica para desenvolvimento de programação de computadores*, algoritmos são conjuntos de passos finitos e organizados que, quando executados, resolvem um determinado problema.